 - What you should know before you apply

 - Entrance Requirements and Selection Factors

 The goal of the PLME is enrichment, not acceleration.
 PLME students complete their program of studies in eight years (though some decide to extend their education through the PLME Flex Plan, by pursuing a master's degree, through the MD-PhD program, or through other individual pursuits).

 Additionally, applicants must complete the Brown Supplement, which is available along with the Common Application forms from the Common Application website.
-The Brown Supplement includes TWO (2) required essays for PLME applicants.
+The Brown Supplement includes THREE (3) required essays for PLME applicants.